eclipse-vertx/vertx-codegen/vertx-codegen-processor/README.md

 ## Processor configuration

-You can configure the `CodeGenProcessor` as any Java annotation processor, here is how to do with Maven:
+You can configure the `>io.vertx.codegen.processor.Processor` as any Java annotation processor, here is how to do with Maven:

 ~~~~
 <pluginManagement>